zurb/tribute/README.md

   noMatchTemplate: null,

   // specify an alternative parent container for the menu
+  // container must be a positioned element for the menu to appear correctly ie. `position: relative;`
+  // default container is the body
   menuContainer: document.body,

   // column to search against in the object (accepts function or string)